y-miyazaki/terraform-aws-base/README.md

   https://slack.com/
   https://slack.dev/node-slack-sdk/getting-started

+# Functions
+## Base

+This is a description of [Terraform's Base](./terraform/base/).
+The following contents provide an overview of each function.

+## Security
 ## CloudTrail

 AWS CloudTrail is a service for governance, compliance, operational and risk auditing of AWS accounts.CloudTrail enables you to log, continuously monitor and retain account activity across your AWS infrastructure.